timou0911/Ethernaut-Writeup/2. Fallout ★☆☆☆☆/README.md

 ## Break Down & Analyze

-The constructor has a typo: Fal”1”out.
-Since the wrong spelling, it is served as a function rather than a constructor, so everyone can call it and take ownership.
+The `constructor` has a typo: `Fal”1”out`.
+Since the wrong spelling, it is served as a function rather than a `constructor`, so everyone can call it and take ownership.

 ## Detailed Steps (work through the console)